mrkkrp/dot-emacs/README.md

 Here key sequences starting with «introducing key» come into play.
 We can choose single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
-Of course we want it to be as short as possible, but we cannot use only one key after the introducing key, because total number of combinations won't be satisfactory.
-But we can use two keys after introducing key (<kbd>▤ Menu</kbd> in my case, if you don't have
-<kbd>▤ Menu</kbd> on your keyboard you can remap something with help of
-specialized software), then we get 26 × 26 = 676 combinations!
-Not bad at
+Of course, we want it to be as short as possible, but we cannot use only one key after the introducing key, because total number of combinations won't be satisfactory.
+But we can use two keys after the introducing key (<kbd>▤ Menu</kbd> in my case, if you don't have <kbd>▤ Menu</kbd> on your keyboard you can remap something with help of specialized software), then we get 26 × 26 = 676 combinations!
+Not bad at all.
-all.
 There are enough combinations for you to prefer those that have some mnemonic value.
 Give this technique a try and you will see how productive you can be!

 Also note that <kbd>↵ Return</kbd> key is pretty useless, because you have
 <kbd>C-j</kbd> and <kbd>C-m</kbd> key bindings.
 Since <kbd>↵ Return</kbd>